Identity-Preserving Lax Extensions and Where to Find Them: Preliminaries: Relations and Lax Extensions

-We define \df{relax extensions} in the same way, without however requiring property \ref{p:26}.
-We call a (re)lax extension \df{identity-preserving}, or \df{normal}, if \(\eF 1_X = 1_{\ftF X}\) for every set~\(X\), and we say that a (re)lax extension \df{preserves converses} if \(\eF(r^\circ) = (\eF r)^\circ\).
 A tactical advantage of using the term ``relax extension'' is that we can thus refer to constructions that produce lax extensions most of the time, except for some cases when \ref{p:26} may fail.
 A prototypical example of this sort is the \df{Barr extension}~$\ftbF$ \cite{Bar70}, which for weak-pullback-preserving~$\ftF$ is even a strict extension, and is defined as follows.
 Given a relation \(r \colon X \relto Y\), choose a factorization \(\pi_2 \cdot \pi_1^\circ\) for some span $X\xfrom{\pi_1} R\xto{\pi_2} Y$ and put $\ftbF r = \ftF \pi_2 \cdot {(\ftF \pi_1)}^\circ$.
 This assignment is independent of the factorization of \(r\), and $r$ admits a \df{canonical factorization} which is given by projecting into $X$ and $Y$ the subset of $X \times Y$ of pairs of elements related by $r$.
 It is well-known that for every \(\SET\)-functor, the Barr extension is a normal relax extension, but it is a lax extension precisely when $\ftF$ preserves weak pullbacks~\cite{KupkeEA12}.
 In this case, the Barr extension is also the least lax extension of~$\ftF$, for it follows from \ref{p:61}--\ref{p:0} that \(\ftF \pi_2 \cdot {(\ftF \pi_1)}^\circ\leq \eF r\) for every lax extension $\eF$.
-Lax extensions have been used extensively to treat the notion of bisimulation coalgebraically (e.g. \cite{HT00,Lev11,MV15}).